westonrobot/robotics101/lab_sessions/lab7/lab.md

 ### **Task 4: Detecting lines**{: .label .label-green}
 Sometimes we need to be able to extract/detect certain features in a image using opencv (shapes, line, etc).
 For this lab, we will focus on detecting straight lines.

-* A typical algorithm to detect straight lines in a image goes like this
-  1. Extract/Narrow down parts of the image that are relevant by filtering (can be done by color, cropping etc) if possible.
-  2. Optionally smooth/blur the image
-  3. Detect edges using Canny (or other algorithms) from the extracted parts
-  4. Find lines by processing the detected edges using HoughLinesP.

-1. **Task 4a**{: .label .label-blue}
-Create a python script called lane_line_detector.py and include this script with your report.
+1. **Task 4a**{: .label .label-blue}Create a python script called lane_line_detector.py and include this script with your report.
 This script should
   1. Read the given road_lane.jpg image.
-  2. Extract the 2 WHITE lane lines at either side of the road.
+  2. Extract the 2 lane lines at either side of the road.
   3. Draw the detected lines and their slopes on the original image.
   4. Display the drawn lines image in a window called "Detected Lanes Lines".
 An example is shown below

 ![extracted lane lines](assets/example_lane_lines.png)

+1. **Task 4b**{: .label .label-blue}Elaborate on/Document your script from task 4a.
+You should write it in such a way that anyone reading this document will understand what you are trying to achieve and be able to replicate what you have done on any similar image.
+Make sure to include details on any values you have chosen, how those values affect the process and how you have arrived at those values.

 ## Submission
 Zip up your lab report and the package/scripts you have made in Task 2/3 into a zip file called "**lab7\_<STUDENT\_ID>.zip**" and submit by 2<sup>nd</sup> July 2022, 23:59.